markvankoningsveld/markvankoningsveld.github.io/_pages/sustainable_infrastructure.md

 {% endfor %}

 {% for category in site.categories %}
-  {% if post.categories contains "software" %}
+  {% if post.categories contains "Software" %}
     <h3>{{ category[0] }}</h3>
     <ul>
       {% for post in category[1] %}